Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 ## Examining kernel logs

-You should compare the logs obtained by running the following commands on the current kernel with your new custom kernel to check for regressions.
+You should compare the logs obtained by running the following commands on the current(old) kernel with your new custom kernel to check for regressions.
 There should be no new *crit*, *alert*, and *emerg* level messages in *dmesg*.
 There should be no new *err* level messages too.

 ```sh
 dmesg -t -l emerg